The-Node-Forge/url-shortener/docs/api/README.md

 </div>

-A **modular, flexible, and fully-documented URL shortener** written in TypeScript.
-Supports custom aliases, expiration, multiple storage backends, and works across Node.js, browser, and serverless environments.
+A **simple, fast, and Redis-backed URL shortener** written in TypeScript.
+Supports custom aliases, TTL expiration, and works seamlessly in Node.js environments.

 ---